 Problem management is the process of identifying and managing IT incidents.
 As far as problem management is concerned, it’s more than finding and fixing incidents.
 It’s about identifying and understanding the root causes of an incident and applying the necessary fixes to eliminate them.

 Change management automates the procedure for handling all changes to IT infrastructures promptly and efficiently.
 Transparency and context are crucial to a successful change management program that eliminates bottlenecks and minimises risks.

 Let’s take a closer look at some of the main benefits of IT Service Management:

 Increased Visibility: A better understanding of business operations requires increased visibility across the board.
 A lack of visibility can negatively impact a business.
-By working with your IT Service team to implement ITSM into your business operations, you will be able to prioritize your most urgent customer focussed tasks.
+By working with your IT Service team to implement ITSM into your business operations, you will be able to prioritise your most urgent customer-focused tasks.
 By doing so, you will gain insight into the management and use of your assets.
 Similarly, you can leverage several ITSM software to secure and manage all your IT assets from a single platform to reduce complexity.

 Enhanced Business and IT Structure: No business thrives without adequate structure.
 This rings even more true with IT enterprises.
-To ensure timely completion of essential tasks, IT teams have to manage several processes, including procurement, sales, marketing, documentation, finance, and more.
+To ensure the timely completion of essential tasks, IT teams have to manage several processes, including procurement, sales, marketing, documentation, finance, and more.
 With ITSM, businesses will have greater control, structure, and oversight on critical IT tasks that drive productivity.